 Frida Shulamit Tabak was born April 6 1892 in Knihynicze, a shtetl in the Rohatyn province in Austria-Hungary.
 In 1900, its population was 1670, including 659 Jews (40% of total population.)
 Knihynicze became Polish after 1918, then was part of the Soviet Union after WWII.
 It is now in Ukraine (Knyaginichi).

-There are many name variations: Knihynicze [Pol], Knyaginichi [Rus], Kniehenitch [Yid], Knyazhnychi, Knyazhnichi, Knyagynychi, Knyaginitse, Knyaginiche, Kniginiche, Kniahynychi, Knjahynycy
+Name variations: Knihynicze [Pol], Knyaginichi [Rus], Kniehenitch [Yid], Knyazhnychi, Knyazhnichi, Knyagynychi, Knyaginitse, Knyaginiche, Kniginiche, Kniahynychi, Knjahynycy.